 The idea behind this research line is deceptively simple: humans don't solve hard problems from scratch every time — they recall high-level strategies, adapt them to the specific problem, and refine their approach when things go wrong.
 Can we teach LLMs to do the same?

-We started exploring this question in mid-2024 with Buffer of Thoughts, a prompting framework that stores and retrieves reusable "thought templates."
-The results were striking — an 8B model equipped with BoT could rival a 70B model — but the templates lived outside the model, as a retrieval system at inference time.
-This naturally led to two follow-up questions: (1) can we bake these templates into the model's weights through training? and (2) can we use RL to learn optimal sequences of templates for complex, multi-step problems?
+The journey began in mid-2024 with Buffer of Thoughts, a prompting framework that stores and retrieves reusable thought templates — the earliest form of "skills for reasoning."
+The results were striking — an 8B model equipped with BoT could rival a 70B model — but the templates lived outside the model.
+This naturally led to two follow-up questions: (1) can we bake these skills into the model's weights through training? and (2) can we use RL to learn optimal sequences of skills for complex, multi-step problems?

 SuperCorrect answers the first question.
-It distills hierarchical thought templates from a large teacher model into a smaller student model via SFT, and uses a novel cross-model collaborative DPO to teach the student to self-correct using the teacher's error-correction traces.
+It distills hierarchical thought templates — reasoning skills — from a large teacher model into a smaller student model via SFT, and uses a novel cross-model collaborative DPO to teach the student to self-correct using the teacher's error-correction traces.
 ReasonFlux answers the second.
-It builds a structured library of ~500 thought templates and trains the model via hierarchical RL to plan optimal template trajectories — sequences of high-level strategies that decompose complex problems into manageable sub-problems.
+It builds a structured library of ~500 thought templates and trains the model via hierarchical RL to plan optimal skill trajectories — sequences of high-level strategies that decompose complex problems into manageable sub-problems.

 Each project inherits and extends the core concept from the one before it.
-BoT's thought templates became SuperCorrect's hierarchical templates; SuperCorrect's template-guided reasoning became ReasonFlux's template trajectory optimization.
-This blog traces that evolution in detail.
+BoT's thought templates became SuperCorrect's distilled reasoning skills; SuperCorrect's skill-guided reasoning became ReasonFlux's skill trajectory optimization.
+This blog traces that evolution — and connects it forward to the agent era.

 A thought-augmented reasoning framework that stores distilled high-level thought templates in a meta-buffer, retrieves them for new problems, and dynamically updates the buffer as more tasks are solved.
 NeurIPS 2024 Spotlight.